anuoluwapomercy/CUSTOMER-CHURN-/README.md

 # CUSTOMER-CHURN-
-customer churn metrics is a
+customer churn is a metrics that measures the number of customers who stop using a company's products or services over a set period of time